iamcal/autolink-js/README.md

 [![Coverage Status](https://coveralls.io/repos/iamcal/autolink-js/badge.svg)](https://coveralls.io/r/iamcal/autolink-js)

 This library helps to detect URLs (and email addresses) in text, and turn them into links.
+It is based on the original PHP version here: https://github.com/iamcal/lib_autolink

 ## Installation